 The beginning of the New Year is the traditional time of the year when we make resolutions about self-improvement.
 The dawn of a new decade amplifies that tradition.
-As we consider resolutions in this new year, make sure getting your hearing checked by a hearing care professional is a top priority – especially if you are over 50 years old.
+As we consider resolutions in this new year, make sure getting your hearing checked by an audiologist is a top priority – especially if you are over 50 years old.

 “Like an annual physical, dental or eye exam, a hearing test needs to be part of our routine check-ups.
 Good hearing is a key element of being healthy and an important contributor to our overall quality of life,” said Kate Carr, President of the Hearing Industries Association.
 “It increases social engagement, improves communication, lowers the risk of depression, and is part of healthy aging.
 Good hearing also is believed to have positive benefits on brain functioning, such as memory, and helps with our overall independence, security, and awareness.”